THANK YOU FOR ATTENDING THE EQUITY SUMMIT

 Dana Jones, former CEO and President, United Planning Organization

-Dr. Raquel Hatter, Deputy Director, Human Services, Kresge Foundation
+Dr. Raquel Hatter, Managing Director, Human Services, Kresge Foundation

 LeAnn Littlewolf, Senior Program Officer, Northland Foundation